yswa-var/GlowUp-Goals/Docs/LowLevel.md

 Schema: Same as previous LLD, with added preferences in Users and previous_task_id in Tasks for diversion tracking.
 Indexes: user_id, timestamp, text index on Logs.message for keyword search.
-Retention: TTL for logs, manual deletion for tasks/moods via UI.
+Retention: TTL for logs, manual deletion for tasks/moods via API.

-User-Friendly Tip: Allow users to export tasks/moods as CSV from Settings.Trick: Use MongoDB aggregation pipelines for efficient trend analysis.
+User-Friendly Tip: Provide API endpoints for data export (e.g., CSV format).
+Trick: Use MongoDB aggregation pipelines for efficient trend analysis.
 LLM Usage: Not required (handled by MongoDB queries).
 5. LLM Integration (OpenAI API)